reclosedev/make_qt_ui/README.rst

 make_qt_ui
 ----------

-Simplify conversion of \*.ui and \*.qrc files from PySide/PyQt to Python on \*nix and Windows.
+Simplifies conversion of \*.ui and \*.qrc files from PySide/PyQt to Python on \*nix and Windows.

 Installation